input-output-hk/cardano-wallet-legacy/README.md

 1. - [ ] The Wallet _may not_ forward any supervision commands to nodes.

+## Estimation

+Here under are given some **rough time estimation** in _man/day_.
+Please acknowledge that those are purely informative and might be adjusted as we refine the underlying stories.

+Also, note that from an historical experience, the wallet team isn't usually able to work 100% on tasks as various issues and requests pops in during development not necessarily related to the wallet but that get tackled by the wallet team anyway.

+This makes schedule a bit hard to establish in practice.

 ## A. Organization structure

 In order to have proper decoupling and _experiment_ a lightweight development process and set of tools,